 Wang RG.
 Progress and prospects of artificial intelligence in colonoscopy.
 Artif Intell Gastrointest Endosc 2021; In press

 Core Tip: Artificial intelligence is a new technological science that studies and develops theories, methods, technologies and application systems for simulating and expanding human intelligence.
-Systematically review the exploration and application of artificial intelligence technology in colonoscopy, and look forward to the development direction of intelligent colonoscopy.
+This article will systematically review the exploration and application of artificial intelligence technology in colonoscopy, and look forward to the development direction of intelligent colonoscopy.

 INTRODUCTION

 Artificial intelligence (AI) is a new technological science that studies and develops theories, methods, technologies and application systems for simulating and expanding human intelligence.
-It relates to the many fields, for instance, computer science, cybernetics, information theory and neuroscience, with the characteristics of comprehensive, intersecting and frontier subject.
-The first AI seminar in Dartmouth in 1956 marked the birth of the AI, but the development of AI has experienced several ups and downs.
+It relates to many fields, for instance, computer science, cybernetics, information theory, and neuroscience.
+The first AI seminar at Dartmouth College in 1956 marked the birth of the AI, but the development of AI has experienced several ups and downs.
 AI has achieved results both theoretically and practically in these cycles.
 It has made solid progress in the world, especially when scientists made breakthrough progress in deep learning.

 In its more than 60 years of development, AI has been used in computer vision, natural language processing, data mining, automatic speech recognition.
-The application of intelligent robot, automatic programming, and expert system is becoming mature increasingly, making AI considered to be one of the three cutting-edge technologies in the 21st century.
+The applications of intelligent robot, automatic programming, and expert systems are becoming increasingly mature, making AI one of the three cutting-edge technologies in the 21st century.

 AI is hailed as the stethoscope of the 21st century[1].
 With the strengthening of people's health awareness, preventive and precise treatments have been paid more attention at the same time.
 The improvement of medical standards and the improvement of medical equipment have made the process of patients' visits produce increasingly medical data.
 Image recognition, speech/semantic recognition, and expert system have received more and more attention in the medical field, smart medical products have gradually emerged[2-4].
-A large amount of image data and diagnostic data are used to simulate the mind and diagnostic process of medical experts especially in the field of medical image recognition, AI is expected to partially replace traditional empirical diagnosis, so as to provide a more reliable diagnosis and treatment plan.
+A large amount of image data and diagnostic data are used to simulate the mind and diagnostic process of medical experts especially in the field of medical image recognition, AI is expected to partially replace traditional empirical diagnosis so as to provide a more reliable diagnosis and treatment plan.

 AI helps break through the bottleneck of colonoscopy

 In recent years, the incidence of colorectal adenoma, colorectal cancer, and inflammatory bowel disease has increased significantly[5-7], causing great harm to human's health.
-Colonoscopy is the first choice for the diagnosis and treatment of colorectal diseases, it can not only intuitively judge the nature of the lesion, but also obtain biopsy specimens for pathological diagnosis.
-Colonoscopy is of great significance, especially in preventing and treating the colorectal cancer, it can be used to screen and follow up high-risk groups in patients who are asymptomatic.
-When detecting precancerous lesions, treatment strategies, we can greatly reduce the incidence of colorectal cancer by adopting corresponding treatments according to the condition, and achieve the purpose of primary prevention.
-Even if colorectal lesions develop to the early stage of cancer, the 5-year survival rate of endoscopic treatment can still exceed 90%[6], so as to achieve the purpose of secondary prevention.
+Colonoscopy is the first choice for the diagnosis and treatment of colorectal diseases.
+It can not only intuitively judge the nature of the lesion, but also obtain biopsy specimens for pathological diagnosis.
+Colonoscopy is of great significance, especially in preventing and treating colorectal cancer, as it can be used to screen and follow up high-risk groups in patients who are asymptomatic.
+We can greatly reduce the incidence of colorectal cancer by adopting corresponding treatments according to the condition, and achieve the purpose of primary prevention.
+Even if colorectal lesions develop to the early stage of cancer, the 5-year survival rate of endoscopic treatment can still exceed 90%[6].

-Studies have found that gradually expansion of colorectal cancer screening in asymptomatic populations and the early diagnosis promotion have extremely important socio-economic significance[8-10].

-It is the key technology to complete the whole colon examination in colonoscopy.
-However, the popularization of colonoscopy screening among high-risk populations is restricted by the hard operation, excessive physical exertion, and limitation of technical inheritance, which has caused bottlenecks.
+Studies have found that gradual expansion of colorectal cancer screening in asymptomatic populations and the early diagnosis promotion have extremely important socio-economic significance[8-10].
+The popularization of colonoscopy screening among high-risk populations is restricted by the hard operation, excessive physical exertion, and limitation of technical inheritance, which has caused bottlenecks.
 At this time, the development and maturity of AI technology provides new ideas and possibilities for breaking through these bottlenecks.